 Have a Hawaiian Holiday in Vancouver

-TIP #4: The world is returning to normal after over a year of COVID-related restrictions.
-This year especially, instead of travelling far, spend your holiday dollars in the local community.
+TIP #3: The world is returning to normal after a couple years of COVID-related restrictions.
+This year, instead of travelling far, spend your holiday dollars in the local community.
 Vancouver-based businesses in the tourism and hospitality industries need your help!
 Visit Hawaii via FlyOver Canada, and then spend a night in a local hotel, or at least check out an area restaurant and other sights!

 For more details about the attraction see FlyOver Canada‘s website.